 Finally William and Mary's daughter Catherine Cox died on 16 September 1889 and was buried on 20 September 1889 in Rockhampton.
 She was 72 years old.
 Administration (with will) of the personal estate of Catherine Cox of Newton in the parish of Rockhampton , spinster was granted to Robert Long, of Tutbury, Burton-on Trent, retired policeman and the brother by half-blood and only next of kin!
 Her estate was valued at £1,625.
 4s.
 4d.

 Sarah Cox was born on 22 February 1794 and baptised 23 March 1794 at Hill.
 She was the daughter of William and Sarah Cox.

-On 29 March 1817 at Berkeley she married Thomas Merrett of Berkeley.
+On 29 March 1817 Sarah married Thomas Merrett of Berkeley at Berkeley.
+Both signed the marriage register.
 The witnesses were Hesther Cox, Thomas Clarke and Henry Clarke.

 Thomas and Sarah had eight children

 - Thomas Merrett.
 Baptised 19 October 1817 at Berkeley, son of Thomas and Sarah Merrett, yeoman of Clapton.